-Ex-military personnel who are recovering from alcohol and drug addiction more light to succeed in recovery through veteran specific services, new research has revealed.
+Ex-military personnel who are recovering from alcohol and drug addiction are more likely to succeed in recovery through veteran specific services, new research has revealed.

 The research, carried out by Sheffield Hallam University’s Helena Kennedy Centre for International Justice on behalf of the charity Addaction, and funded by the Forces in Mind Trust (FiMT) looked at the work of the Right Turn project, which has been developed to support veterans who are recovering from addiction and help them reintegrate into civilian life.